Snow Removal Etiquette

-Model conduct with a snow blower is pretty commonsense stuff: Don't throw your snow onto your neighbors' property (especially the driveway or walkways), try not to fire up the noisy beast at the crack of dawn or late at night (although this can't be avoided sometimes) and, if your neighbors aren't as able-bodied as you, it might be nice to offer to clear their driveway (or at least their sidewalk) with your snow blower.
-This brings up a particular snow blower's dilemma: Where do you stop clearing the sidewalk?
-You're probably legally required to clear the sidewalk within your property boundaries, but many snow blower folks feel compelled by moral or social pressures to keep going, clearing the sidewalk in front of the next-door neighbors' houses and, often, beyond.
-You can't clear the whole neighborhood, so where do you stop without offending a neighbor?
-This might sound like I'm crazy, but the Chicago Tribune ran an article devoted solely to this very subject, the final message of which is: It's neighborly to do what you can, but you have to be willing to set your own boundaries.
+This brings up a particular snowblower's dilemma: Where do you stop clearing the sidewalk?
+You're probably legally required to clear the sidewalk within your property boundaries, but many snowblower folks feel compelled by moral or social pressures to keep going, clearing the sidewalk in front of the next-door neighbors' houses and often beyond.
+You can't clear the whole neighborhood, so where do you stop without offending?
+I might sound like I'm crazy, but the Chicago Tribune ran an article devoted solely to this very subject, the final message of which is: It's neighborly to do what you can, but you have to be willing to set boundaries.

 Clearing the Sidewalk

 Just as the laws of nature dictate when it snows, the laws of city hall dictate when you have to remove it.
-Most cities or counties have laws governing snow removal, and you should check your city's website (or call) to see what your obligations are.
-For example, residents in Denver have 24 hours after a storm to clear their driveways and sidewalks adjacent to their properties (or to call a Denver landscaper to do it; who has time to shovel before the morning rush?).
-Residents in Boston can be sued for damages resulting from ice and snow on their property.
-In terms of etiquette, it's a classic good neighbor move to clear your sidewalk promptly, and it seems so callous not to—there's really no gray area here.
-Furthermore, problems from not clearing a sidewalk often are long-lived, as the trampled snow turns to hard-pack and ice and lingers far longer than the moisture on sidewalks that are cleared right away.
+Most locales have laws governing snow removal; check your city's website to find out your obligations.
+For example, Denverites have 24 hours after a storm to clear their driveways and sidewalks adjacent to their property (or call a Denver landscaper to do it; who has time to shovel before the morning rush?).
+Boston residents can be sued for damages resulting from ice and snow on their property.
+In terms of etiquette, it's a classic good neighbor move to clear your sidewalk promptly, and it seems callous not to.
+Furthermore, problems from not doing so often are long-lived as the trampled snow turns to hard-pack and ice, which linger far longer than the moisture on sidewalks that were cleared right away.

 Helping Out the Mailman